Taaitaaiger/jlrs/README.md

 @assert CallMe.call_me(false) == -1
 ```

-This macro has many more capabilities than just exporting extern "C" functions, for more
+This macro has many more capabilities than just exporting functions, for more
 information see the [documentation](https://docs.rs/jlrs-macros/latest/jlrs_macros/macro.julia_module.html).
 A practical example that uses this macro is the
 [rustfft-jl](https://github.com/Taaitaaiger/rustfft-jl) crate, which uses this macro to expose RustFFT to Julia.
 The recipe for
 BinaryBuilder can be found [here](https://github.com/JuliaPackaging/Yggdrasil/tree/master/R/rustfft).